ExpressionEngine/ExpressionEngine-User-Guide/source/cp/members/groups/form.rst

 Access personal messages
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When set to <b>yes</b>, users assigned to this group may send and receive personal messages.
+When set to **yes**, users assigned to this group may send and receive personal messages.

 Per day maximum
 ~~~~~~~~~~~~~~~